wilsonliaows/docs/formulas/number-formulas.md

 ## The exponential (\*\*) operator

-Divides left hand operand by right hand operand.
+Right hand operand to the power of left hand operand.

 ### Example
 | Example      | Result      | Type     |